radius-project/design-notes/tools/2024-06-gitops-feature-spec.md

 ### Feature 1: GitOps tooling can detect and understand Radius definition files
 <!-- One or two sentence summary -->
-GitOps tools (beginning with Flux and ArgoCD) must be able to detect the file change in the git repo described above and must be able to read the `env.bicep` file as required to deploy the Radius app correctly.
+GitOps tools (beginning with Flux and ArgoCD) must be able to detect the file change in the git repo described above and must be able to read the `env.bicep` file (or any `*.bicep` and `.bicepconfig` files) as required to deploy the Radius app correctly.

 GitOps tools (beginning with Flux and ArgoCD) must be able to detect changes to Radius applications and other resource type definitions in the git repo and execute the appropriate deployment, etc. commands against those types, including rollback operations.